Conduit-MC/conduit-server/README.md

 - [ ] Authentication
 - [x] Server Joining
 - [x] World rendering (Partially done.
 Chunks can render, but world generation does not exist yet)
+- [x] World loading from disk (Partially done.
+Worlds can be loaded from disk but only on initial login.
+New chunks are not loaded when player moves)
 - [ ] World generating
 - [ ] World saving
 - [ ] World interactions